 Dynamic pricing is basically that business strategy in which the entities (companies) set up prices for both the product and the services provided by them which are quite flexible in nature.
 This is done depending on the current market demand which is heavily influenced by the condition of demand and supply in the marketing field.

-Dynamic pricing is also known with several other names like surge pricing, time-based pricing or the demand pricing.
-The strategy of dynamic pricing enables the various business entities to price the product or service based on market demand and a set of firmly based and well-calculated algorithms.
+Dynamic prices is also known with several other names like surge pricing, time-based pricing or the demand pricing.
+The strategy of dynamic prices enables the various business entities to price the product or service based on market demand and a set of firmly based and well-calculated algorithms.

 The algorithm takes various factors into account which includes the supply and demand, competitor pricing and various other external factors as well that are known to influence the market.

-This dynamic pricing is designed especially for the internet based market which in recent times has gained massive popularity.
+This dynamic prices is designed especially for the internet based market which in recent times has gained massive popularity.
 The internet allows the seller to make a change in the prices which in turn depends on the fluctuation in demand.
-Thus through dynamic pricing one is able to make changes in the prefixed prices setting which is influenced by the resent day requirements and latest trends.
+Thus through dynamic prices one is able to make changes in the prefixed prices setting which is influenced by the resent day requirements and latest trends.

 Many other factors such as targeted customer’s age, their geographical location, time (days/weeks/months), the competitor in the market, pricing of the product or the service and in general an overall demand help in setting up the dynamic pricing.
 Once this is done the various online platforms like the travel commerce websites or other online app services start implementing these dynamic pricings.
 In this way they are able to offer different prices to their users completely based on market demand.
 The prices here depend on both, the time and location of the user, like the place from which they are ordering and the products that is being ordered.